Best AI Portfolio Management Chatbots in 2026

 • The catch: It is dashboard-and-planning first rather than a chat you converse with, and the deeper advice tier pairs the tools with human advisers, not a self-serve chatbot.

-These are the right call when your question is “is my portfolio too concentrated, too expensive, or off balance” and you want a clear read across everything you own.
-They are the wrong call when you want broad conceptual reasoning (a general assistant) or a chat that turns research into trades you place yourself (a connected research-to-action one).
+PortfolioPilot, Mezzi, and Empower are the right call when your question is “is my portfolio too concentrated, too expensive, or off balance” and you want a clear read across everything you own.
+They are the wrong call when you want broad conceptual reasoning (a general assistant like ChatGPT) or a chat that turns research into trades you place yourself, which is where Walnut, also connected and read-only by default, separates from the pure analyzers.
+Its full card is below.
+For the wider field of connected analyzers, see the best AI portfolio management tools and how to analyze your portfolio with AI.

 Magnifi